hancock-da/species-distribution-modelling/README.md

 > Hao, T., Elith, J., Guillera-Arroita, G. & Lahoz-Monfort, J.J.
 (2019) ‘A review of evidence about use and performance of species distribution modelling ensembles like BIOMOD’, Diversity and Distributions, 25(5), pp. 839–852.

+# Using Circuitscape

+To run Circuitscape, the latest version of Julia should be installed.
+At the Julia prompt run the following commands to install Circuitscape:

+    using Pkg
+    Pkg.add("Circuitscape")

+To run the job and reproduce the resistance maps, navigate to the circuitscape folder and run the preprepared INI file.

+    cd("/species-distribution-modelling/circuitscape")

+    using Circuitscape
+    compute("circuitscape.ini")

 # License

 This project is licensed under the MIT license - see LICENSE.txt file for more details.